Epic-Busta/PaperMC-Container/README.md

 Researched and created an optimised set of flags for Minecraft servers using the G1 garbage collector.
 Used on most Minecraft servers out there.
 Read his blog post about his flags [here](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/)
 #### Andrew Steinborn's OpenJ9 Flags
 Created the script and flags to launch the server.
-They've been slightly modified to use the virtualized flag and use 2048MB RAM instead of 4096MB (for Synology NAS users).
+They've been slightly modified to use the virtualized flag since its being used in a container (might not be needed? may change in the future).
 I've also used the same format in his script for the other GCs for its simplicity.
 His blog post on Minecraft and the OpenJ9 JVM can be found [here](https://steinborn.me/posts/tuning-minecraft-openj9/).
 #### Shadowdane's Shenandoah flags from reddit
 The [ONLY place](https://www.reddit.com/r/admincraft/comments/bmn889/vanilla_minecraft_server_1141pre2_experiencing/emy79tk/) I've seen any talk about Shenandoah actually being used on a server.